 Some wealthy or powerful citizens maintain their own independent military unit.
 These units can be attached to an army to increase its effective fighting strength.
 This is done by the orders of the military unit’s commander (submitted using the personal resource downtime system).

 The experienced and capable troops in a starting military unit provide an advantage out of proportion to their numbers, adding the equivalent of 100 soldiers to the strength of the army they support.

 At present there are 26 Imperial armies.
-The information was last updated following the Spring Equinox 383YE.
+The information was last updated following the Autumn Equinox 383YE.